The Guide to Meditation: How to Meditate for Anxiety & Gain Inner Peace

 Step 3 - Have a Designated Space

 You don't have to have a room dedicated to meditation in order to get the benefits of the practice – but having a designated chair or spot in the house can make a difference in the quality of your meditation.

-Regardless of where you choose to meditate – choosing somewhere that you won't be disturbed and is quiet is essential.
+Regardless of where you choose to meditate – choosing somewhere quiet and where you won't be disturbed and is essential.

 You could purchase a meditation cushion or chair – or use a chair you own that you can reserve for meditation.